 By following the Open Medical Institute’s four-step approach – knowledge transfer through seminars, experience exchange through observerships, capacity building through in-country educational activities, and leadership education – the program has been as effective in Mexico as it is in Central and Eastern Europe, Central Asia, and Africa.
 The first Mexican physicians attended an OMI seminar in Salzburg in 2010.
 Since then, more than 600 Mexican physicians from all over Mexico have participated in the OMI seminars and OMI observerships in Austria.
 To date, AMSA has trained more than 2,265 fellows, 1,485 of them participating in local OMI MEX activities.

-AMSA partners with Mexican public and private healthcare institutions, charities, and medical universities and is committed to addressing the most serious Mexican public health problems such as diabetes, hypertension, cancer, obesity, childhood diseases, and maternal health.
+AMSA partners with Mexican public and private healthcare institutions, charities, medical universities, and is committed to addressing the most serious Mexican public health problems such as diabetes, hypertension, cancer, obesity, childhood diseases, and maternal health.

 - State-of-the-art knowledge